You might also like

 - To be most effective, data governance needs to be embedded in an organization’s culture.

-- Wider use of analytics, better knowledge of its benefits and greater focus on applications have reversed a trend on the benefits of analytics.
+- Wider use of analytics, better knowledge of its benefits and a greater focus on applications have reversed a trend on the benefits of analytics.

 - Return on investment for analytics stems from the governing and sharing of data throughout the organization.